uc-cdis/data-portal/src/Covid19Dashboard/README.md

     path (str, optional): if type==image, path can specified instead of prop layout (str, optional): one of [vertical, horizontal] for bar charts, maxItems (int, optional): for bar charts,
-    barColor (str, optional): for bar charts,
+    axisLabelMaxLength (int, optional): for bar charts, labels longer than this will be truncated, barColor (str, optional): for bar charts,
     guppyConfig (optional): {
         dataType (str),